joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.4.4 =

+* Bug fix: Improve modal CSS: better support for multiline titles, adminbar, and avoiding collision with close button.
+* Bug fix: Modal should use single title, not current context title.
+* Bug fix: Intermediary headings when viewing multiple months in grid were not translated.
+* Bug fix: Add user notification if required function `mime_content_type` not available.
+* Bug fix: Add eventattendancemode parameter to JSON schema.
+* Change: Use ordinals for recurring events by days, for improved textual clarity.
+* Docs: Document a couple undocumented filters.

 = 3.4.3 =

 * Bug fix: Overly general no-scroll selector on modal behaviors caused.
 Added prefix & specificity.